mothur/mothur.github.io/_wiki/mothur_v.1.28.0.md

 -   [otu.association](otu.association) - added cutoff
     parameter - [https://forum.mothur.org/viewtopic.php?f=5&t=1639](https://forum.mothur.org/viewtopic.php?f=5&t=1639)
 -   mothur can read sequences with spaces in the sequence string.
--   You can have \'-\'s in a file names as long as they are proceeded by a \'\\\'.
+-   You can have '-'s in a file names as long as they are proceeded by a '\\'.
 Example: my-file-name should be entered as my\\-file\\-name.
 -   [classify.seqs](classify.seqs) - mothur will ignore
     sequences present in the taxonomy file, but not in the reference